Understanding the Difference Between Structured and Unstructured Data

 What is Structured Data?

-Structured data refers to highly organized, machine-readable data that follows a strict schema or data model, making it easily searchable and analyzable.
-It is essential for business intelligence, operational reporting, and ensuring data readiness for AI workflows.
+Structured data is highly organized, machine-readable data that follows a strict schema or data model, making it easy to search, analyze, and process data for both humans and artificial intelligence.
 Common formats include relational databases (e.g., SQL), CSV files, XML, and JSON, where data is systematically stored in rows and columns.
 This rigid structure enables efficient storage, retrieval, and analysis, playing a pivotal role in machine learning (ML), artificial intelligence (AI), and data visualization systems.

 What is Unstructured Data?